 WEG and Niagara College collaborated on a course-based project with student researchers from NC’s Greenhouse Technician program over two semesters, to test the quality of different finished Grodan/compost blends when compared to the control.
 The growing trial findings will give WEG a better understanding of the quality of Grodan/compost blends and will help to clarify the end use of these new compost blends – whether it is greenhouse/nursery potting mixes and/or Gro-Max/Gro-Turf types of mixes.

-Funding: Ontario Centres of Excellence (OCE) through their College Voucher for Technology Adoption (CVTA) program.
+Funding: Ontario Centres of Excellence (OCE) through their College Voucher for Technology Adoption (CVTA) program and the NC-led Greenhouse Technology Network (GTN).

 READ THE STORY HERE